ahoneybun/ahoneybun.github.io/_posts/2023-03-31-hosting-on-NixOS.md

 ---
 title: Hosting on NixOS
-description: Running NixOS on Linode VPS for services like Jekyll and Mastodon
+description: Running NixOS on Linode VPS for services like Jekyll, Mastodon and Nextcloud.
 updated: 2023-03-31
 tags: nixos nixos-22.11 nixos-server
 ---